Fees and payment

 Who are we?

 FKMS (Friends of Kingston Music Service) is a registered charity that manages a hardship fund to support families struggling to pay the full cost of music tuition in the short term.
 Music lessons can seem like a luxury but the benefits to children go much further than simply playing an instrument, so we aim to help out where we can.
+To make a donation, use Just Giving, or sign up to support them via the Kingston Lottery.

 How do FKMS do this?